cetinkaya/mausb/README.md

 ## Examples

 `mausb` tries to guess what you want to do.
-So if you have a single connected device, which is not yet mounted, running
+So if you have a single connected device that is not yet mounted, running

 ```sh
 mausb